redteam-project/bq-nvd/README.md

 bq query --project_id red-team-project "SELECT COUNT(cve.CVE_data_meta.ID) as CVE_Count FROM bq_nvd.nvd"
 ```

-Return all Linux CVEs (remove the `LIMIT 1` if you really want to do this, there are over 8,000):
+Return all Linux CVEs (remove the `LIMIT 1` if you really want to do this, there are more than 8,000):

 ```
 cat <<EOF >query.txt